Quandrant/davetura/day.md

 # day

-Otherwise known as Daytura^[A portmanateu of the words "day" and "datura".], Day is an author and character of the critically-acclaimed series "dnd".
+Otherwise known as Daytura^[A portmanateu of the words "day" and "datura".], Day is an author and character of the critically-acclaimed series "dnd"^[`think we'll get like a pulitzer prize for this or something?`].

 On Discord his username is **daytura**.
 Day's associated color is [purple](http://theoldpurple.com/) and they accent their text with the hexcode \#9900ff.